The Big Archive

 Dadaists, constructivists, and Surrealists favored discontinuous, nonlinear archives that resisted hermeneutic reading and ordered presentation.
 Spieker argues that the use of archives by such contemporary artists as Hiller, Richter, Hans-Peter Feldmann, Walid Raad, and Boris Mikhailov responds to and continues this attack on the nineteenth-century archive and its objectification of the historical process.

 Spieker considers archivally driven art in relation to changing media technologies—the typewriter, the telephone, the telegraph, film.
 And he connects the archive to a particularly modern visuality, showing that the avant-garde used the archive as something of a laboratory for experimental inquiries into the nature of vision and its relation to time.
 The Big Archive offers us the first critical monograph on an overarching motif in twentieth-century art.

 About the Author

-Sven Spieker teaches in the Comparative Literature Program and the Department of History of Art and Architecture at the University of California, Santa Barbara.
-He is the editor of ARTMargins, an online journal devoted to Central and Eastern European visual culture.
+Sven Spieker teaches in the Comparative Literature Program and the Department of Germanic and Slavic Studies at the University of California, Santa Barbara.
+He is a founding editor of ARTMargins and ARTMargins Online.

 —Ulrich Baer, Professor of Comparative and German Literature at New York University, author of Spectral Evidence: The Photography of Trauma (MIT Press) and editor of 110 Stories: New York Writes After September 11